Azure/azure-cnab-quickstarts/porter/ansible/README.md

 # Ansible

-This Bundle demonstrates wrapping an existing automated process inside a CNAB bundle - in this example, it's an Ansible playbook performing a partial Elasticsearch installation on a VM ScaleSet.
+This Bundle demonstrates wrapping an existing automated process inside a CNAB bundle - in this example, it's an Ansible playbook performing a rudimentary Elasticsearch installation on a VM ScaleSet.

 You will need to create a service principal in order to use this bundle, as both Ansible and the 'Deploy from Azure' buttons.